 Marseille was founded in ca 600 BC by Greek colonists from Phocaea.
 It had an enormous influence on the development of the region by persuading the local tribes to turn to agriculture and to adopt advanced techniques, especially in the production of olive oil.

-(above) Lapidary Museum of Nîmes: Celtic inscription in Greek alphabet; (below-left) Gallo-Roman Museum of Lyon-Fourvière: Trifrons (Three heads), a IInd century AD work which portrays a local deity; (below-right) Lapidary Museum of Nîmes: pre-Roman relief
+(above) Lapidary Museum of Nîmes: Celtic inscription in Greek alphabet; (below-left) Gallo-Roman Museum of Lyon-Fourvière: Trifrons (Three heads), a IInd century AD work which reflects Celtic models; (below-right) Lapidary Museum of Nîmes: Pre-Roman relief

 Marseille had an influence also on the cultural and artistic development of the region.
 The local Celtic tribes adopted the Greek alphabet and they were influenced by statues and reliefs of Greek origin.
 When the Romans gained control of the region they did not impose their direct rule on all of it.
 They established a series of alliances and granted privileges to some tribes in order to avoid coalitions against their rule.
 Traditional elements of the Celtic culture, from religion to metalworking, were integrated with those brought by the Roman settlers.